Our School

 Although exclusion from school is not required, if live lice have been seen, treatment should be started before sending your son to school.
 In addition, the school nurse should be informed so that a communication can be sent out to advise other pupils’ parents to increase their vigilance.

-Exclusion from the school is not necessary and eye drops can be instilled in the school surgery by the nurse (see ‘My son needs to take medication during the school day’).
+Exclusion from the school is not necessary and eye drops can be instilled in the school surgery by the nurse (see ‘My son needs to take medication during the school day’ section above).

 Infection or complaint